uheerme/looset-landing/index.md

   background-color: var(--bg-secondary)
   content: 'A lot of open source code gets done for free, but unfortunately I can
     not afford to spend the amount of time this project requires for free.
-Kickstarter is a platform where you can contribute with any amount and you only get charged if it reaches the goal. '
+Kickstarter is a platform where you can contribute with any amount, and you only get charged if it reaches the goal. '
   embed: <iframe src="https://www.kickstarter.com/projects/looset-team/looset/widget/card.html?v=2"
     width="430" height="510" frameborder="0" scrolling="no"></iframe>